 That’s right: Gov. Martin never talked to the people he blamed for dropping the ball.

-Martin and Baker Tilly were obligated to interview several members of the faculty committee for two reasons:• To make every effort to get to the truth;
+Martin and Baker Tilly were obligated to interview several members of the faculty committee for two reasons:

 There’s no acceptable explanation for why Martin and Baker Tilly didn’t interview these faculty members.
 Martin and Baker Tilly seemed more determined to absolve the athletic department of blame than to get to the bottom of what went wrong.